top of page

 Fabfilter Pro Q3 - EQ Match Function

-In the following example you will hear two pairs of bass loops matched respectively: A first, then B with EQ matching to A, then B, finally A with EQ matching to B.
+In the following example, you will hear two pairs of bass loops matched respectively: A first, then B with EQ matching to A, then B, and finally A with EQ matching to B.

-Listen how closer they sound to each other after the process: B when matched to A sounds more buzzy in the high end, while A on the other end sounds muffled and filtered.
-This is an other option when trying to 'imprint ' the sonic characteristics of a sound into an other.
+Listen to how close they sound to each other after the process: B when matched to A sounds more buzzy in the high end, while A on the other end sounds muffled and filtered.
+This is another option when trying to 'imprint ' the sonic characteristics of a sound into another.

 - Convolution Reverbs